School

 Continuous Implementation of the Mission Statement

-Teaching teams, cross-cultural grades, joint competitions, outings / school trips lasting several days (Blumfelde) for team building in a complete grade, Bazaar, mediation programme, values education, prevention of addiction, environmental education by means of school trips (Nadeet), work experience, numerous special interest groups at school, independent learning.
+Teaching teams, cross-cultural grades, joint competitions, outings / school trips lasting several days (Rooisand) for team building in a complete grade, Bazaar, mediation programme, values education, prevention of addiction, environmental education by means of school trips (Nadeet), work experience, numerous special interest groups at school, independent learning.

-The mission statement is the basis of our educational programme which was adopted in 2010.
+The mission statement is the basis of our educational programme which was adopted in 2021.

 SchiLF